kpolgar/background-generator/README.md

 # Background-Generator

-Generate a gradient background by picking two colors.
+Generate a gradient background by picking two colors and leveraging HTML and CSS.

 Check it out below: